ManticoreGamesInc/platform-documentation/src/tutorials/art/environmental_art.md

    ![ArtIntro](../../img/EnvironIntro/image17.png "Art Screenshot"){: .center}

    As you can see there are many different terrain types to choose from out of the box.
-You can also import height maps for a more customized world (link to height map tutorial).
+You can also import height maps for a more customized world.

 3. Select **Rolling Hills** and click **Generate**.